HIG to buy Rio Tinto's French alumina plants

-PARIS HIG European Capital Partners has made an offer to acquire three alumina plants in France from mining group Rio Tinto (RIO.L), Olivier Boyadjian, managing director of the private equity firm's French unit, said on Wednesday, confirming trade union sources.
+PARIS, March 28 HIG European Capital Partners has made an offer to acquire three alumina plants in France from mining group Rio Tinto, Olivier Boyadjian, managing director of the private equity firm's French unit, said on Wednesday, confirming trade union sources.

 Rio Tinto is selling the three plants - located in Gardanne, La Bathie and Beyrede in southern France - as part of a worldwide plan to scale back its activities in aluminium.